quantify-os/quantify-scheduler/docs/source/reference/qblox/Cluster.md

 (sec-qblox-digitization-thresholds)=
 ### Digitization thresholds

 For the QTM, you can specify the threshold voltage above which an incoming signal is registered as a digital `high` signal.
-The corresponding hardware option is `"digitization_thresholds"`, which has a single field `"in_threshold_primary"`.
+The corresponding hardware option is `"digitization_thresholds"`, which has a single field `"analog_threshold"`.
 See the following example.

 ```{code-block} python
 ---